gvwilson/sensibleadventures/nardica/nardica.md

 I was *asleep*!"

-"We'll be worse than sinking if we don't change course," Wales said.
-He tapped the tech in his temple.
+"We'll be worse than sinking if we don't change course," Wales said, tapping the tech in his temple.
-"The satellites just told me that a ship has dropped out of stealth about sixty kay northwest of us.
+"A ship just dropped out of stealth about sixty kay northwest of us.
 She's still throwing up a lot of dazzle, but she's moving fast, and she's definitely not here for the jellyfish."